-On 1 September 2020, on completion of the analyses and after several meetings held with representatives of the Macedonian Banking Association (MBA), it was announced that according to the regulatory changes from March 2020 banks can also offer their clients a second favorable change of the contractual terms for credit products.
-The aim is to help those clients who are affected by the COVID-19 pandemic.
-The conditions and the manner of changing the contractual terms for a second period of delay of the repayment of loan liabilities should be defined by banks.
-The second period of deferred payment of loans to citizens affected by the covid-crisis can last up to 6 months, i.e. by the end of March 2021.
+On 1 September 2020, after the completion of the analysis and after several meetings held with representatives of the Macedonian Banking Association (MBA), the National Bank Council at its regular session adopted regulatory changes providing the banks a possibility to offer their customers a second favorable change of contractual terms for credit products.
+The goal is to help the clients that were affected by the COVID-19 pandemic.
+The conditions and the manner of changing the contractual conditions for the second postponement of the loan repayment period should be defined by the banks.
+The second period of deferred repayment of loans to citizens affected by the COVID-19 crisis can last up to 6 months, i.e. until the end of March 2021.